turbot/steampipe-docs/docs/integrations/cloud9.md

 steampipe plugin install aws
 ```

-The plugin installation is swift due to the AWS CLI and credential integration into the terminal.
-You can instantly create SQL queries to retrieve data from hundreds of Postgres tables supported by the plugin.
-This query retrieves public access specifics of S3 buckets in your account.
+Because Cloud9 includes the AWS CLI and knows your credentials, you can immediately run SQL queries to retrieve data from hundreds of Postgres tables supported by the plugin.
+This query retrieves public access details for S3 buckets in your account.

 ```sql
 select